gamma-opt/ShelfSpaceAllocation.jl/README.md

 ## Installing Solver
-The `shelf_space_allocation_model` function returns the mathematical model which is implemented using `JuMP.jl`.
-It's up to the user to choose a suitable solver for solving the MILP model.
+It's up to the user to choose a suitable solver for solving the JuMP model.
 For small instance GLPK is sufficient but for large instances, commercial solver such as Gurobi or CPLEX is recommended.

 Gurobi is a powerful commercial optimizer which provides a free academic license.
 Gurobi can be interfaced with Julia using [`Gurobi.jl`](https://github.com/JuliaOpt/Gurobi.jl).
 Here are the steps to install Julia and Gurobi to run the program: